nicholasconoplia/linkedinautomator/STRIPE_SETUP.md

 ---

-🎉 **Congratulations!** You've successfully set up Stripe payments for PostPilot.
+🎉 **Congratulations!** You've successfully set up Stripe payments for Employment.
 Your users can now subscribe to plans and you can start generating revenue from your AI-powered LinkedIn content platform!